 Minors under the age of 18 usually face criminal charges in a juvenile court.
-The juvenile process is different from adult criminal courts and you will want to work with an San Diego criminal defense attorney experienced with this unique area of law.
+The juvenile process is different from adult criminal courts, and you will want to work with a San Diego criminal defense attorney experienced with this unique area of law.
 Unlike adult courts, there is typically an emphasis on rehabilitation and education for juvenile offenders.

 Types of Juvenile Offenses

 There are two primary types of juvenile offenses that a San Diego criminal defense attorney deals with:

 - Status Offense: A status offense is an act that would be legal if not for the juvenile's age.
 For example, a minor may be accused of the status offense of underage drinking or driving.
 Status offenses are considered less serious offenses; however, you will still want the assistance of a San Diego criminal defense attorney to defend the charge.

 - Delinquency Crimes: A delinquency crime is an act that would be considered an offense regardless of age.
 For example, a San Diego criminal defense attorney may assist in a delinquency crime of assault and battery, theft, burglary, and robbery.

 The juvenile process is unlike an adult criminal court as the minor is not entitled to a jury trial.
 Instead, a San Diego criminal defense lawyer will present the juvenile's case before a juvenile court judge or commissioner.